muhme/joomla-branches-tester/README.md

 * Switching between 10 database variants (MySQL, MariaDB, or PostgreSQL and the two database drivers:
   MySQLi or PHP Data Objects and the option to use Unix sockets, instead of TCP host).
 * Switching between PHP versions (PHP 7.4 ...
 8.4, plus 8.5-rc).
-* Installing Joomla from a cloned 'joomla-cms' Git repository.
+* Installing Joomla from a cloned `joomla-cms` Git repository.
 * Grafting a Joomla package.
 * Using Xdebug for PHP debugging.
 * Using IPv6 network.